LasTshaMAN/Go-Execute/README.md

 Its main purpose is to decouple business logic from the logic necessary for go-routines management.

+Go-Execute is designed to be simple and lightweight yet flexible enough to suit your needs.

 ## Example (basic enqueueing)

 ```Go